 It's called a salad, but it tastes like no salad you've ever tried before.
 Strawberry Pretzel Salad is a perpetual party favorite, with a sweet and salty pretzel crust and a creamy filling that's fruity, sweet, and light.
-Fluffy and topped with fresh strawberries, it's a refreshing side to go with your holiday spread or your next potluck!
+Fluffy and topped with fresh strawberries, Strawberry Pretzel Salad is a refreshing side to go with your holiday spread or your next potluck!

-Ingredients• 1 (6-ounce) package strawberry jello • 2 cups water, boiling • 2 1/2 cups salted pretzels • 8 tablespoons unsalted butter • 3/4 cup granulated sugar, divided into 1/4 cup and 1/2 cup • 1 (8-ounce) package cream cheese, softened • 1/2 cup granulated sugar • 1 (8-ounce) container cool whip, thawed in the fridge • 1 pound fresh strawberries, hulled and sliced
+Ingredients• 1 (6 ounce) package strawberry gelatin dessert mix • 2 cups water, boiling • 2 1/2 cups salted pretzels, measured before crushing • 8 tablespoons unsalted butter • 3/4 cup granulated sugar, divided • 1 (8 ounce) package cream cheese, softened • 1 (8 ounce) package imitation whipped, thawed in the fridge • 1 pound fresh strawberries, hulled and sliced

-Crush the pretzels in a sturdy resealable bag using a rolling pin.
-Set aside.
+Crush the pretzels in a sturdy resealable bag, using a rolling pin.

-Transfer the pretzel/butter mixture into a 9x13-inch glass baking dish.
-Press the pretzel mix into the bottom of the dish, forming a crust.
+Transfer the pretzel mixture to a 9x13-inch glass dish, pressing the pretzel mix into the bottom.

-Bake the pretzel crust in the oven for 10 minutes, then remove the crust from the oven and let it cool.
+Bake the pretzel crust in the oven for 10 minutes.
+Pull it out and let it cool.

 Once the pretzel crust has cooled, use a mixer to beat the cream cheese and the remaining 1/2 cup of the sugar on a medium high speed until it is fluffy and white.

 Fold in the imitation whipped topping until there are no streaks of cream cheese left.